fyllekanin/com.thishabbo.web/README.md

 * Unit tests for the Back-end
 * E2E tests which test the full application

+Look in the scripts/run_tests.sh file to see how they are ran

 ## Running the development
 If you have passed all the previous steps, what you have to do when you wanna run